-An "untrained user" study was conducted in which participants were given only the test instructions and asked to perform test ing of 3 discs with blinded randomized samples.
-The samples consisted of serum pools prepared at three levels for each of the thirteen analytes: ALT, albumin, ALP, AMY, AST, calcium, creatinine, GGT, glucose, total bilirubin, total protein, BUN, and UA.
+An "untrained user" study was conducted in which participants were given only the test instructions and asked to perform testing of 3 discs with blinded randomized samples.
+The samples consisted of serum pools prepared at three levels for each of the thirteen analytes: ALT, AST, creatinine, GGT, glucose, and BUN.
 The participants were not given any training on the use of the test.
 A total of approximately 60 participants were enrolled from 3 sites, representing a diverse demographic (educational, age, gender, etc) population.